EvelynNutt-Muon/mutracker_test/README.md

 1. [Download Putty](https://putty.org/) with all the default settings.
 2. [Download Raspberry Pi Imager](https://www.raspberrypi.com/software/) to your PC and insert the SD card you'll use into your PC.
-3. Open the imager and select `Buster OS`.
+3. Open the imager and select `Bullseye OS`.
 4. Be sure to select your SD card and not your PC.
 5. Hit the settings button and setup all local host, SSH, and Wi-Fi details.